Bias Behind the Wheel: Fairness Testing of Autonomous Driving Systems: Introduction

-Our study reveals the following findings: \textbf{(1)} Overall, state-of-the-art pedestrian detectors exhibit bias across different age and skin tone groups.
-On the four datasets examined, the undetected proportions for children surpass those for adults by an average of 19.67\%.
-At the same time, undetected proportions for dark-skin individuals exceed those for light-skin individuals by an average of 7.52\% across all datasets. \textbf{(2)} However, the performance of these pedestrian detectors in detecting males and females does not exhibit a large difference, with only a 1.1\% gap in undetected proportions. \textbf{(3)} Regarding the exploration of common scenarios, detection performance for the dark-skin group decreases under low-brightness and low-contrast conditions compared to the light-skin group.
-For instance, the difference in undetected proportions increases from 7.14\% to 9.86\% between day time and night time scenarios.
+Our study reveals the following findings: \textbf{(1)} Overall, state-of-the-art pedestrian detectors exhibit significant bias regarding age.
+On the four datasets examined, the undetected proportions for children surpass those for adults by an average of 20.14\%.
+However, the overall performance of these pedestrian detectors in detecting males and females and dark-skin and light-skin groups does not exhibit a large difference, with only a 1.19\% and 0.44\% gap in undetected proportions. \textbf{(2)}~The studied pedestrian detectors reveal significant gender biases during night time, with a higher proportion of females going undetected compared to males.
+This situation may aggravate existing societal concerns about female safety during nighttime outings. \textbf{(3)} In contrast to the commonly accepted fairness-performance trade-off, our findings suggest that pedestrian detectors can achieve enhanced fairness and detection performance under specific driving scenarios, such as those with higher brightness levels.

-To summarise, we make the following contributions: \begin{itemize}[leftmargin=*] \item We conduct a systematic empirical study on fairness testing of autonomous driving systems, evaluating eight widely-studied pedestrian detectors and uncovering significant fairness issues. \item We augment four large-scale datasets with manually labeled demographic information, resulting in 8,311 real-world images with 16,070 gender labels, 20,115 age labels, and 3,513 skin tone labels, to facilitate future research on fairness in autonomous driving. \item We provide a replication package~\cite{githublink} containing all the code and results from this study, facilitating replication and extension of this research. \end{itemize}
+To summarise, we make the following contributions: \begin{itemize}[leftmargin=*] \item We conduct the first comprehensive study on fairness testing of autonomous driving systems across various datasets and demographic attributes, evaluating eight widely-studied DL-based pedestrian detectors and uncovering significant fairness issues. \item We augment four real-world datasets with manually labeled demographic information, resulting in 8,311 images with 16,070 gender labels, 20,115 age labels, and 3,513 skin tone labels. \item We publicly release the data, demographic labels, and code used in this study~\cite{githublink} to facilitate future research on fairness of autonomous driving systems. \end{itemize}